What Would I Want People to Know, Danger Zones, & Akharey Mot/Kedoshim

 Further on are rules about family members whose nakedness should not be revealed.
 Though it doesn’t explain, it’s obvious that it’s about being exposed, vulnerable—in danger.

 When do we, as nations or as individuals, take responsibility and reveal the truth?
-When do we lay the blame on others for own actions, making excuses, or even deny the truth, and pretend it’s not happening?
+When do we lay the blame on others for our own actions, making excuses, or even deny the truth, and pretend it’s not happening?

 When are we dealing “basely”?